dropbox/pynsot/docs/cli.rst

 When updating or removing objects, you may specify their unique ID or (if applicable) their natural key.

-For objects that do not support natural key, unique IDs can be obtained using the ``list`` action.
+For objects that do not support update by natural key, unique IDs can be obtained using the ``list`` action.

 Currently the only :ref:`resource_types` to currently support update or removal by natural key are: